Leading Waterjet Cutting Manufacturers

 Machinery Used

-The nozzle, sometimes referred to as a mixing or focusing tube, directs water through the apertures and is usually made from stainless steel.
+• Precision Nozzle: The nozzle, often called a mixing or focusing tube, directs the water and abrasives through the aperture.
+Typically made of stainless steel for durability.

 Variations and Similar Processes